IQTLabs/freqgen/docs/usage.rst

 The ``-o`` and ``-s`` commands work as before.

-If your sequences are using an alternate genetic code, you can use the ``-t`` flag to provide Freqgen the alternate table's NCBI ID.
+Additionally, if your sequences are using an alternate genetic code, you can use the ``-t`` flag to provide Freqgen the alternate table's NCBI ID.

 Python API
 ~~~~~~~~~~